Child Abuse Crimes in Florida

 Elements of the Criminal Charge of Child Abuse

-A man or woman who knowingly or willfully abuses a child without causing great bodily harm, permanent disability, or permanent disfigurement to the child can be charged with a felony of the third degree, punishable by five years in Florida State Prison and a $1,000 fine.
+When the child abuse allegation involves knowingly or willfully abusing a child without causing great bodily harm, permanent disability, or permanent disfigurement, then the crime can be charged as a felony in the third degree, punishable by five (5) years in Florida State Prison and a $1,000 fine.

 - intentionally inflicted physical or mental injury upon the alleged victim;